brianliebe/rainmeter-circle-meters/README.md

-# rainmeter-circle-meters
+# CircleMeters skin for Rainmeter
-Basic Rainmeter skin for CPU/RAM/etc usage
+Basic Rainmeter skin for CPU/RAM/etc.

+Preview and a better description at my [Deviant Art](https://cyontastic.deviantart.com/art/Circle-Meters-v2-385897116?ga_submit_new=10%253A1374004119).